 CAPE CANAVERAL, Fla. -- As the sun rises and paints a colorful skyline across NASA's Kennedy Space Center in Florida, media set up their cameras at the countdown clock in the Launch Complex 39 area.
 At 8:56 a.m.
 EDT on May 16, space shuttle Endeavour and its six-member STS-134 crew are scheduled to lift off Launch Pad 39A on a mission to the International Space Station.
 STS-134 will deliver the Alpha Magnetic Spectrometer-2 (AMS), Express Logistics Carrier-3, a high-pressure gas tank and additional spare parts for the Dextre robotic helper to the International Space Station.
 This will be the second launch attempt for Endeavour.
 The first attempt on April 29 was scrubbed because of an issue associated with a faulty power distribution box called the aft load control assembly-2 (ALCA-2).
 STS-134 will be the final spaceflight for Endeavour.
 For more information visit, www.nasa.gov/mission_pages/shuttle/shuttlemissions/sts134/index.html.
 Photo credit: NASA/Troy Cryder

-CAPE CANAVERAL, Fla. – Inside Orbiter Processing Facility-1 at NASA’s Kennedy Space Center in Florida, a United Space Alliance technician monitors the progress as a large crane lifts the right orbital maneuvering system, or OMS, pod for installation on space shuttle Atlantis.
+CAPE CANAVERAL, Fla. – Inside Orbiter Processing Facility-1 at NASA’s Kennedy Space Center in Florida, United Space Alliance technicians monitor the progress as a large crane moves the right orbital maneuvering system, or OMS, pod closer to space shuttle Atlantis.
 It is the last time an OMS pod will be installed on Atlantis.
 The OMS provided the shuttle with thrust for orbit insertion, rendezvous and deorbit, and could provide up to 1,000 pounds of propellant to the aft reaction control system.
 The OMS is housed in two independent pods located on each side of the shuttle’s aft fuselage.
 Each pod contains one OMS engine and the hardware needed to pressurize, store and distribute the propellants to perform the velocity maneuvers.
 Atlantis’ OMS pods were removed and sent to the test facility at White Sands Space Harbor in New Mexico to be cleaned of residual toxic propellant.
 The work is part of the Space Shuttle Program’s transition and retirement processing of the space shuttle fleet.
 A groundbreaking was held Jan.
 18 for Atlantis’ future home, a 65,000-square-foot exhibit hall in Shuttle Plaza at the Kennedy Space Center Visitor Complex.
 Atlantis is scheduled to roll over to the visitor complex in November in preparation for the exhibit’s grand opening in July 2013.
 For more information, visit http://www.nasa.gov/transition.
 Photo credit: NASA/Dimitri Gerondidakis